-Self Sourcing contingent workers is an old practice that is becoming a best practice again.
-Many companies are already doing it with various tactics.
-Depending on the company's needs, hiring challenges and HR profile (conservative vs. risk-taking), companies are targeting different areas of the contractor hiring lifecycle - from sourcing, procurement methods to payment.
+Self Sourcing contingent workers is old school that is becoming hip again.
+Depending on the company's needs, hiring challenges and risk-appetite, they are targeting the external worker and contractor hiring lifecycle with different strategies in areas like sourcing, procurement methods to payment.

-Here are the top 5 commonly used strategies
+Here are the top 5 best strategies you can start with today

-1. Publicizing their preferred staffing agencies: This is the simplest and easiest way for companies to start self-sourcing without disrupting their staffing agencies.
-Most companies don't have a good reason on why they are secretive about which staffing agencies they use and its just been a tradition carried over from their procurement of direct goods where the secrecy was required.
-In a war for talent, it is silly to make it difficult for talented people that are interested in working for you.
+1. Get Listed in the #1 Staffing Directory: This is the simplest and cheapest way for companies to start self-sourcing without discomforting their staffing agencies.
+Most companies don't have a good reason on why they are secretive about which staffing agencies they use.
+Its just a tradition carried over from their Procurement of direct goods where the secrecy was required and often a competitive edge.
+However, in a war for talent, it is silly to make it difficult for people that are interested in working for you.
 Once companies overcome this fear, and try it, they start to see all kinds of benefits.

 For example- AT&T had a problem with numerous staffing agencies claiming to hire for AT&T who were calling candidates and asking them for their Social security Numbers in order to submit them for open jobs.
 Candidates had no way of verifying if the staffing agency was real or fake or if this was a real requirement.
-After numerous complaints AT&T decided to publish its list of staffing vendors on its site.
+After numerous complaints AT&T decided to publish its list of staffing vendors.

-OnContracting offers companies interested in self-sourcing, a Staffing Agency directory as a light weight and simple self-sourcing solution.
+OnContracting offers companies interested in self-sourcing, a Staffing Agency directory as a light weight self-sourcing solution.
 Companies can let jobseekers register with their MSPs or their preferred staffing agencies.
-OnContracting maintains this list for them.
-This is an example of AT&Ts vendor list with Oncontracting.
+OnContracting maintains this preferred vendor list for them.

-2. Allowing staffing agencies to use client names in their job posts - When talent is hard to get companies can selectively allow the staffing agencies to use the client name in the job postings.
+2. Permitting staffing agencies to use Client names in their job posts - When talent is hard to get companies can selectively allow the staffing agencies to use the client name in the job postings.
 Example- Google-Adecco staffing, Tesla-West Valley Staffing, Amazon-Integrity Staffing

 3. Advertising contract jobs on own career site - The most progressive approach by a company in self-sourced staffing is when it posts its contract jobs directly on its career site right next to the full-time jobs.
 This is what Total Talent Management can look like in the future.
 Example- Facebook-ProUnlimited